regan-tan/Cass/README.md

-# IKIAG - AI Assistant for Screen Share
+# Cass - Invisible AI Assistant

-**IKIAG** is an invisible AI assistant designed to help users during screen-sharing sessions like Zoom calls, Google Meet, interviews, or presentations.
-The application remains hidden from screen capture software while providing intelligent, contextual responses through AI analysis.
+**Cass** is your invisible AI companion for screen-sharing sessions.
+It stays completely hidden from Zoom, Google Meet, and other screen capture software while providing intelligent, contextual responses during calls, interviews, and presentations.

-## Overview
+## How It Works

-IKIAG works by recording system audio and microphone input simultaneously.
-When you press `Cmd/Ctrl + Enter`, it captures a screenshot of your desktop and sends both the audio context (from recording start to keystroke) and the visual information to Google's Gemini AI via API.
-The AI then provides proactive responses to:

-- Questions asked by interviewers or meeting participants
-- User queries (avoiding the need to switch to ChatGPT)
-- Content visible in screenshots
-- Follow-up discussions building on previous context
+1. **Press `Cmd/Ctrl + Enter`** - Starts recording audio and takes a screenshot
+2. **AI Analysis** - Combines audio context and visual information using Google Gemini AI
+3. **Get Smart Responses** - Receive contextual answers to questions, discussions, and content
+4. **Continue Conversations** - Follow up with additional context or reset with `Cmd/Ctrl + R`

+Perfect for:
+- Job interviews and technical assessments
+- Client presentations and sales calls
+- Educational lectures and training sessions
-The application is specifically designed to be invisible to screen-sharing software, making it perfect for professional calls, interviews, and presentations where you need AI assistance without detection.
+- Any situation where you need AI assistance without detection

 ## Key Features